 Critical Fire Safety Lessons From NBC's Popular Show "This Is Us"

-The show is based on the story of the Pearson family, and a major story arch revealed that the beloved patriarch of the family, Jack, died due to a home fire.
+The show is based on the story of the Pearson family.
+A major story arch revealed that the beloved patriarch of the family, Jack, died due to a home fire.
 While the events in the show are obviously fictionalized, they highlight many real and vitally important fire safety issues, presenting an opportunity for families to practice and discuss fire safety at home.

 Test and Replace Smoke Alarm Batteries

 The show revealed that the Pearson family forgot to buy new batteries for their main floor smoke alarm.
-Because of this, they weren’t aware of the fire until it reached the second floor.
+Due to this, they weren’t aware of the fire until it reached the second floor.

-Early warning is critically important, and smoke alarms are the best way to ensure early warning.
+Early warning is critically important, and smoke alarms are the best way to ensure an early warning.
 To keep alarms operational, test batteries at least once every month and replace them every six months.
-According to the NFPA, the majority of deaths in home fires result from homes with no operational smoke alarms, and in many cases, smoke alarms that were disconnected or had missing or dead batteries.
+According to the National Fire Protection Association, the majority of deaths in home fires result from homes with no operational smoke alarms, and in many cases, smoke alarms that were disconnected or had missing or dead batteries.

 To avoid regular battery replacement, install alarms with 10-year sealed batteries, which do not require replacement for the life of the alarm.
 However, these alarms must still be tested monthly to ensure safety.